mushroomlabs/django-activitypub-toolkit/docs/pages/topics/models/linked_data.md

 ```

-To serialize your model, it as simple as:
+To serialize your model, it is as simple as:

 ```python